 Return policy is the last place a store owner will look at if he’s facing cart abandonment.
 It has also proven to be one of underrated reasons for checkout abandonment.

 No coupon code

 Where there is a deal on one side, there is a customer at the other end waiting to grab it.
 An online shopping site that does not provide coupon codes is considered nearly useless.
-As per a survey conducted by Blippr, people who use coupon code spend 37% more than people who don’t. .
+As per a survey conducted by Blippr, people who use coupon codes spend 37% more than people who don’t.

 This statistic itself reveals the possibility of a higher cart abandonment rate in the absence of a coupon code.
-Isn’t it a smarter idea to provide coupons codes generously especially when you, as a store owner, can decide to whom and when to deliver them?
+Isn’t it a smarter idea to provide coupon codes generously especially when you, as a store owner, can decide to whom and when to deliver them?

 No express delivery